![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Video Instructions

-Prefer videos to written instructions?
-Watch the video below or visit our YouTube Channel.
+Prefer to learn by watching?
+See the video below or visit our YouTube Channel.

 First Time Set Up in Chintaro Cloud and PIM